- Traffic is moving across the new bridge and the speed limit has returned to 55 mph.

-This project replaces the existing SR 6 Rock Creek West Bridge west of Pe Ell with a new, wider structure that will have 12-foot lanes and 6-foot shoulders.
+This project helps improve safety and mobility by replacing the existing SR 6 Rock Creek West Bridge west of Pe Ell with a new, wider structure that will have 12-foot lanes and 6-foot shoulders.

 Why is WSDOT

 The existing concrete bridge was constructed in 1924.

 The aging bridge is too narrow to accommodate the types or number of vehicles that need to cross it today.
 It also does not meet current federal seismic, flood, or structural standards.

 The End Result

 A wider, safer bridge that accommodates today's traffic and meets current federal seismic, flood and structural standards.

 - Safety: Constructs a wider roadway, and installs concrete barriers and new bridge railings.